eXemoumen/comercila-app/ANDROID_TESTING.md

 1. Open the TopFresh app on your Android device
 2. Wait for the app to load completely
-3. Check the console logs for Android-specific messages

 ### Step 2: Navigate to Virements